Infertility affects millions of people of reproductive age worldwide –

 address understanding of the prevalence and determinants of fertility

-access, and quality of interventions to address infertility remain a
+access, and quality of interventions to address remain a

 challenge in most countries.

-Diagnosis and treatment of infertility is often not prioritized in
+Diagnosis and Treatment of is often not prioritized in

 national population and development policies and reproductive health